Mamelukki/OldSchoolTwitter/README.md

 The app opens the login page by default so I recommend that you start using the app by navigating to the register page (just add /register at the end of the address or [click here](https://nameless-river-37493.herokuapp.com/register)).

-### Worth mentioning
+### Worth mentioning / needs improvement
-So far there are no automatic tests.
-There are also no notifications or error messages.
-Everything should still work even if you do not get a notification, for example when making a follow request.
-There are also some other flaws, such as the app crashing with too long messages or too big photos.
-The way the messages are limited to the last 25 and comments to the last 10 are clumsy and inefficient and there is probably a better way to use the database to get the relevant data.
-Due to time limitation, I had to make some bad choices to get all the desired features into the app in time.
+- So far there are no automatic tests
+- There are also no notifications or error messages
+- There are also some other flaws, such as the app crashing with too long messages or too big photos
+- The way the messages are limited to the last 25 and comments to the last 10 are clumsy and inefficient and there is a better way to use the database to get the relevant data; due to time limitation I had to make some bad choices to get all the desired features into the app in time before the project deadline so the technical debt was purposeful

 ### How to use the app